Supporting 16-30 year olds in across West Norfolk with opportunities for improved skills and jobs, through UK Shared Prosperity Funding (UKSPF)

 Tailored to the persons situation BOOST can offer a range of opportunities to support young people, providing employability support, basic skills, training, and mentoring; get in touch with us if you are:

-- aged 16-18 and leaving College or Sixth Form?
-Maybe you are not in education, employment, or training
+- aged 16-18 and not in education, employment, or training

 - aged 18-30 and unemployed, looking for work or support